 Getting married and not sure where to start on the timelines?
 You are in the right place.
-A wedding day timeline helps you stay organized and keep track of wedding planning.
-It also changes per couple.
-It all depends on when you want to have the ceremony.
+Creating a timeline for your wedding day helps you stay organized and keep track of wedding planning.
+It also is different for every wedding.
+It depends on what type of wedding and when you want to have the ceremony.
 The timelines mentioned in this article are from our experience photographing weddings.
 Feel free to modify it based on your needs.

 In this article, we will discuss how to create a wedding day timeline—the timelines are different for every couple.
 It is not necessary that you have to include everything mentioned here.
 Delete the ones that are not needed and create your version of our wedding day timeline.

-How do you create your wedding day timeline?
+How do you create a timeline for your wedding day?

 The first step in creating your wedding day timeline is to decide when you want to have your ceremony.
 One other tip is always to include some buffer time.
 It ensures that you meet the timelines even when an event gets delayed.
 Based on it, you can create your entire timeline.
 Before you go ahead and create a timeline, here are a few things you need to know.